 Google Workspace (formerly G Suite) – This is a suite of products you pay for.
 It’s great for teams.
 Other options: Microsoft Teams

 Canva – Free to start and you can upgrade to pro giving you more tools and more access to their images and graphics.
 If you run a 501c3 you can apply to use the pro version for free!
 We love Canva.
 Most of the assets we share are created in Canva.

 Wordswag – This is an iPhone app that allows you to put text over images and do some minor editing.
 It’s quick and great in a pinch.

 Html color grabber – Free online tool that helps when you need a specific color code, but aren’t sure what it is.

 LunaPic – Free desktop photo editor.
-We like it best when we need to removed the background of photo quickly.
-Canva pro allows you to do this, too, but this a great free alternative.
+We like it best when we need to remove the background of a photo quickly.
+Canva pro allows you to do this, too, but this is a great free alternative.

 Adobe Photoshop – subscription only and a bit more advanced.
 If you are familiar with layering in photos, worth it.
 If not, go with Canva.

 Adobe Lightroom – subscription only, and you can get subscriptions for more than one Adobe product.
 Lightroom allows you have presets on colors and other editing tools for photos.